-- Unlock the door from the inside and open the door from the outside. - Turn the knob so the bar points toward the sides. - Do the same for the other rear door.
+- 1. Unlock the door from the inside and open the door from the outside.

+- 2. Slide the lever up.

+- 3. Do the same for the other rear door.

 The rear door locks will now work normally.

 Leaving Your Vehicle

 If you are leaving the vehicle, take your key, open your door and set the locks from inside.
 Then get out and close the door.